opt9/windmill/README.md

 Populate an environment variable named `HEROKU_KEY` and a variable named `HEROKU_SECRET`.
-If *both*  of these variables are populated with a value, then the login with GitHub option  will be visible on the login page.
+If *both*  of these variables are populated with a value, then the login with Heroku option  will be visible on the login page.

 ### Authenticate with Google

 Populate an environment variable named `GOOGLE_ID` and a variable named `GOOGLE_SECRET`.
 If *both*  of these variables are populated with a value, then the login with Google option  will be visible on the login page.
+You will also need to authorize the callback URL `https://yourserver.yourdomain.com/auth/google/callback` for your credentials.

 Special note, logging in with Google may require an extra step to avoid protocol mismatch if you use a service that runs your app unencrypted but uses a service